DouglasKrouth/DouglasKrouth.github.io/_posts/2024-11-15-stuff-to-learn-rust.md

 The snippets are really quick to work through and offer a pared down option that can guide you through main concepts, "what's what" in the [Rust Book](https://doc.rust-lang.org/book/).

 ## [Oort](https://oort.rs/)
-Review TBD.
-I've seen it highly regarded, will report back after completing it.
+Review TBD, will report back after completing it.

+## Other tips
+* Pay attention to *rust-clippy* compile-time hints.
+Try implementing the hint or at least read the supporting documentation.